markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 31st March 2021 - "Changed the cover and added a section on when to apply the Jerry Springer principle"

 Updated 30th March 2021 - "Trench warfare and the stupidest thing I've ever come across at work"
 <br/>
 Updated 29th March 2021 - "Solve the problems you find in your project for two reasons: one - that is the best way for your project to succeed, two I have seen what happens when you don't"